uspki/policies/certificate-policy.md

 The documentation of the procedure shall be detailed enough to show that appropriate role separation was used and the CA key pair generation shall create a verifiable audit trail that the security requirements for procedures were followed.

 #### 6.1.1.2 RA Key Pair Generation
 Registration Authorities as a function of the CA shall not generate Subscriber key pairs.
-Enterprise Registration Authorities as a participant as defined in Section 1.3.4 shall not generate Subscriber key pairs.
+Enterprise Registration Authorities as a participant as defined in section 1.3.4 shall not generate Subscriber key pairs.

 #### 6.1.1.3 Subscriber Key Pair Generation
 Subscribers shall generate their own keys in compliance with Sections 6.1.5 and 6.1.6 and the Subscriber Agreement or Terms of Use.

-The CA shall reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key due to Debian weak key (see http://wiki.debian.org/SSLkeys) or a ROCA weak key (see Common Vulnerabilities and Exposures identifier CVE-2017-15361).
+The CA shall reject a certificate request if the requested Public Key does not meet the requirements set forth in sections 6.1.5 and 6.1.6 or if it has a known weak Private Key due to Debian weak key (see http://wiki.debian.org/SSLkeys) or a ROCA weak key (see Common Vulnerabilities and Exposures identifier CVE-2017-15361).

 #### 6.1.2 Private key delivery to subscriber
 Subscribers shall generate their own keys.
 This section is not applicable.

 #### 6.1.3 Public key delivery to certificate issuer
 The public key shall be delivered securely to the Issuing CA for certificate issuance.
 The certificate request process shall ensure that the Applicant possesses the private key associated with the public key presented for certification.

 #### 6.1.4 CA public key delivery to relying parties
 A Root CA certificate shall be conveyed to trust store operators and relying parties in a secure fashion to preclude substitution attacks.
 Acceptable methods for the self-signed Root CA certificate delivery are:

 - Loading a self-signed certificate onto tokens delivered to trust store operators or relying parties via secure mechanisms
 - Secure distribution of the self-signed certificate through secure out-of-band mechanisms
 - Comparison of the hash of the self-signed certificate against a hash value made available via authenticated out-of-band sources